 - University of Helsinki (Finland) - Politics and History

-- American University of Paris (France) - History
+- University of Southern Denmark (Denmark) - Politics and History

 - State University of New York (SUNY) at Brockport (USA) - Politics and History